J0rgeSerran0/Flutter-Samples/Flutter_Language_Specification_Draft.md

 The *Stateful widget* contains of two parts

-The first one is itself inmutable, creates a `State` object that holds the state of the object
+The first one is itself immutable, creates a `State` object that holds the state of the object

 The `State` object implements the `build()` method and persists over the life of the *widget*.
 When the state of the *widget tree* changes, call `setState()`, which triggers a build of that portion of the UI